contaware/git-docs-notes/README.md

   - `--untracked-files` shows the individual untracked files instead of the untracked directory.
   - `--ignored=matching` shows also [ignored files and ignored directories](#ignore-files).

-- Filter by file status:
+- Show the status of the repository filtered by file status:

   ```
   git diff --name-status --diff-filter=<filterchars>